anttijuu/L-T/README-EN.md

   * `x-or-fun.c` -- an example in C on how xor operation can be used to solve a problem related to arrays; how to find one missing number in a series of numbers in an array.
   * `x-or-fun.swift` -- an example in Swift on how xor operation can be used to solve a problem related array.
 * `gates-in-c` -- demonstrates how to implement gates programmatically, related to Exercise 3.
+* `bit-settings` -- an example of *binary* AND and OR operations and how to use them in bit manipulation.
+The example manages eight on/off settings with one byte.
+More information in the code comments.

 ## Compiling and executing